Dxsk/ansible-manager.sh/readme.md

 ## 🔒 Security

-- Vault password is stored in `~/.ssh/vault_pass`
+- Vault passwords are stored in `~/.ans_vaults/` with unique files per project
-- Permissions are automatically adjusted
+- Permissions are automatically adjusted (700 for directory, 600 for files)
 - Encryption is handled securely
+- Backup files are created with secure permissions (600)
+- ⚠️ **IMPORTANT**: Never commit backup files to version control

 ## 📝 Important Notes

 - The script must be run from the Ansible project root directory
 - Vault and inventory files must be present
 - The script automatically handles encryption/decryption when needed
+- Backup files should be deleted after use or stored securely
+- Backup files are named with the project's unique ID for easy identification

 ## 🤝 Contributing